Bootstrap Protocol

 While some parts of BOOTP have been effectively superseded by the Dynamic Host Configuration Protocol (DHCP), which adds the feature of leases, parts of BOOTP are used to provide service to the DHCP protocol.
-DHCP servers also provide the legacy BOOTP functionality.
+Some DHCP servers also provide the legacy BOOTP functionality.

-When a network-connected computer boots up, its IP stack broadcasts BOOTP network messages requesting an IP-address assignment.
-A BOOTP configuration-server replies to the request by assigning an IP address from a pool of addresses, which is preconfigured by an administrator.
+When a network-connected computer boots up, its IP stack broadcasts BOOTP network messages requesting an IP address assignment.
+A BOOTP configuration server replies to the request by assigning an IP address from a pool of addresses, which is preconfigured by an administrator.

-BOOTP is implemented using the User Datagram Protocol (UDP) for transport protocol, port number 67 is used by the (DHCP) server for receiving client-requests and port number 68 is used by the client for receiving (DHCP) server responses.
+BOOTP is implemented using the User Datagram Protocol (UDP) for transport.
+Port number 67 is used by the server for receiving client requests, and port number 68 is used by the client for receiving server responses.
 BOOTP operates only on IPv4 networks.

 Historically, BOOTP has also been used for Unix-like diskless workstations to obtain the network location of their boot image, in addition to the IP address assignment.
 Enterprises used it to roll out a pre-configured client (e.g., Windows) installation to newly installed PCs.

-Initially requiring the use of a boot floppy disk to establish the initial network connection, manufacturers of network cards later embedded the protocol in the BIOS of the interface cards as well as system boards with on-board network adapters, thus allowing direct network booting.
+Initially requiring the use of a boot floppy disk to establish the initial network connection, manufacturers of network interfaces later embedded the protocol in the firmware of interface cards as well as system boards with on-board network interfaces, thus allowing direct network booting.

 History

-The BOOTP was first defined in September 1985 in RFC 951 as a replacement for the Reverse Address Resolution Protocol RARP, published in RFC 903 in June 1984.
+The BOOTP was first defined in September 1985 by Bill Croft and John Gilmore as a replacement for the Reverse Address Resolution Protocol (RARP), published in June 1984.
 The primary motivation for replacing RARP with BOOTP is that RARP was a link layer protocol.
 This made implementation difficult on many server platforms, and required that a server be present on each individual IP subnet.
 BOOTP introduced the innovation of relay agents, which forwarded BOOTP packets from the local network using standard IP routing, so that one central BOOTP server could serve hosts on many subnets.

+An increasing set of BOOTP vendor information extensions was defined to supply BOOTP clients of relevant information about the network, like default gateway, name server IP address, the domain name, etcetera.

+With the advent of the Dynamic Host Configuration Protocol, the BOOTP vendor information extensions were incorporated as DHCP option fields, to allow DHCP servers to also serve BOOTP clients.